Check out the new and improved Graduate-Level Research Guide!

 Need someone with whom to discuss your research?
 Want to find out how to start a major research project?
 Librarians are glad to meet with you individually to help you get started.
-Please see the Subject Specialist list on this page to find out which librarian has expertise in your subject area, or the Ask A Librarian! section on this page for our regular research assistance hours.
+Contact us through Ask a Librarian.

 Circulation Interlibrary Loan (ILL)

 Login with your StarID and complete an interlibrary loan request form to order a book or article that is not available from our library.
 You will receive an email when your item is available for you.

 Need books from the Library, but don't have time to go search for them in the building?
 Husky Fetch is the name of our paging service.
 Just place a hold on the book/s you want through the library catalog, and Husky Fetch will assemble them for you and have them waiting at the Circulation Desk.

 Full-text articles in biology, chemistry, education, engineering, humanities, physics, psychology, religion and theology, sociology, etc. Tip: Click the check box to limit to Academic (Peer Reviewed) Journals.